marcelocorreia/gobuilder/README.md

 Turtle generates packages tarball packages using the definitions in turtle.json

-It creates one package per definition as below, using a name convention similar to Maven style.
+It creates one package per definition in [Turtle File](#full-turtle-file), using a name convention similar to Maven style.
+The (Build section)[#project-section]defines the build packages files to be created
 Example:
 For a project as below it will generate the following:
 - turtle-darwin-amd64-0.0.1-SNAPSHOT.tar.gz